CWharton/blog/content/posts/7-things-to-do-after-installing-freebsd/index.md

 pkg update && pkg upgrade
 ```

-## 3\.
-Setup your environment
+## 3. Setup your environment

-If you plan on using your installation as a desktop then you should look at this nice write-up \[A FreeBSD 10 Desktop How-to\](<https://cooltrainer.org/a-freebsd-desktop-howto/>) by Nicole Allison Reid or check out \[PC-BSD\](<http://www.pcbsd.org/>) which is FreeBSD on the back-end and has a desktop and more all ready to go.
+If you plan on using your installation as a desktop then you should look at this nice write-up [A FreeBSD 10 Desktop How-to](https://cooltrainer.org/a-freebsd-desktop-howto/) by Nicole Allison Reid or check out [PC-BSD](http://www.pcbsd.org/) which is FreeBSD on the back-end and has a desktop and more all ready to go.

 As a server installation I like to utilize the resolution of my modern-day monitors and this is easy enough to do.